jctmcclain/jctmcclain.github.io/docs/README.md

 My research interests include the use of:

 * human-centered design principles to improve student outcomes
-* visual learning strategies to improve student retention/learning; with a particular emphasis on visual note taking strategies.
+* visual learning strategies to improve student retention/learning; particular emphasis on visual note taking strategies.
-* learning analytics generated via xAPI to guide instruction
+* learning analytics generated using xAPI in order to guide instruction

 [Site Navigator](#site-navigator)

 # Open Education Resources

-I have also been involved with several the Open Education Resources initiatives which have attempted to remove technology and access barriers from learning environments.
+* Use of Open Education Resources initiatives in order to remove technology and access barriers from learning environments.

 [Site Navigator](#site-navigator)

 # Streaming Technologies

-Throughout my professional career, my role has been closely tied to the world of professional audio-visual world.
-I have nearly 25 years of working experience in the video conferencing/video streaming industry:  consulting, design, implementation,  and support.
+Throughout my professional career, my role has been closely intertwined with the professional audio-visual world.

+I have nearly 25 years of work experience in the video conferencing/video streaming industry including:  consulting, design, implementation, and support of these technologies.

+Due to the AV convergence (on-going), I've had entensive experience in AV integration across multiple market sectors.

 My current interests include the use audio-video over IP (AVoIP) across campus networks.

-Areas of interest include:
+Specific areas of focus include:

 * NewTek Network Device Interface (NDI) technology
 * Audiante Dante technology